mememe0142/IPTV-Simple-Client-Channels/README.md

 copy link address and it will be on your clipboard!
 PS: i do not know how to do changelogs lol.

+# Update-(v0.3)
+- Impact Stream Is Down Right Now, its a 403 and i don't know if its ever coming back up again.
+- In The Meantime, I replaced it with Stadium So i can still have a sports channel on the list.

 # Update-(v0.2)
-Added Game Show Central!
+- Added Game Show Central!
 The link came from xumo.